Capt. Thomas Kemble was a prominent ship’s captain in the 1650s in Massachusetts, but that didn’t stop him from getting into trouble for kissing.

 In addition to the more mundane aspects of his trade, he also was consigned a group of 272 Scottish prisoners of war.
 They were probably captured during the Battle of Worcester in September of 1651.
 During that fight, Oliver Cromwell’s forces defeated the Scottish armies loyal to King Charles II.

 Kemble had the task of finding something for the prisoners to do.
 He most likely put some to work in his sawmills and sold others off as indentured servants.
-As indentured servants, the prisoners were not exactly slaves, as they could work their way to freedom.
+As indentured servants, the prisoners were close to slaves, but they could work their way to freedom.
 Few of the Scotsmen taken to the colonies, though, ever returned home after their unsuccessful defense of the king.

 Thomas Kemble, Lawbreaker